danguls/Glike-weather.github.io/README.md

 ## how to use

-#### 1. click on the website link in my repository or download the code and open it on your desktop
+#### 1. click on the website link [here](https://danguls.github.io/Glike-weather.github.io/) or download the code and open it on your desktop

 #### 2. you can go full screen by pressing 'f' on the keyboard or tapping the upper most left corner of the screen if you are using a touch interface